 Also look for the bronze gilt French centrepieces from 1850/1851: each a huge complex of figures, forms, scrolls, and candle holders.

-- The old court silver and table rooms has parts of a dinner service used at the front, mainly made of alpacca (nickel silver) – a silver-coloured copper alloy better able to survive the rough and tumble of military life
+- The old court silver and table rooms have parts of a dinner service used at the front, mainly made of alpacca (nickel silver): a silver-coloured copper alloy better able to survive the rough and tumble of military life

 - The same area has an 1870 Minton dinner service made of English porcelain and featuring floral and animal designs (it’s the one Elisabeth gave to Franz Joseph for his hunting lodge).
 Below it you get your first glimpse of the Milan centrepiece